 “The goal of the camp is to help our young people manage possible problems they are faced with on a daily basis, both in and out of school,” Sheriff Robert Bryan said.
 “Our young people today face so many more problems in a technologically savvy world than many of us faced in school.
 Our SRO Team wants to provide students with the tools they need to learn how to maturely manage problems and build self-confidence while avoiding becoming victims.”

 Instruction areas will include such topics as: bullying; online predators; drug/alcohol awareness; confidence building, team-building exercises; a tour of the jail and examination of the juvenile court system.

 The cost is free to any qualifying students.
-For more information, please contact the Wilson County Sheriff’s Office SRO Division at 615-444-1412, ext.
-487.
+This year, students will receive lunch each day in partnership with the Lebanon Special School District’s Family Resource Center.
+For more information, please contact your school’s SRO or the Wilson County Sheriff’s Office.

-Note: The WCSO SRO school camp is not associated with Wilson County Schools.
+Note: Camp Victory is not associated with Wilson County Schools.

 Wilson County citizens can now send an email to the WCSO of any ongoing traffic complaints that continue within the county.
 This email is set up so we can manage traffic related complaints throughout Wilson County.
 Citizens can email us with any traffic related concerns they have in relation to speeders, people running stop signs, etc. If you have a complaint, you can send those to firstname.lastname@example.org.
 It is our goal to provide a great working relationship with our citizens and to maintain a safe environment for all.